symeneses/MLS-C01/1_data_engineering/Kinesis.md

 # Kinesis

-Managed Apache Kafka used for streaming data (logs, IoT, social media, market data feeds, web clickstream).
+Managed service for streaming data (logs, IoT, social media, market data feeds, web clickstream) with added functionalities for Analytics and Machine Learning.
+AWS also offers Amazon Managed Streaming for Apache Kafka (Amazon MSK) to work with streaming data.

 ## Services